chrisvoll/chrisvolldotcom/README.md

 ## Deploying

-Push to master, then `yarn deploy`
+Push to master, and netlify deploys it automatically.